 Any mobility aids will also require to be screened.
 Walking sticks will be put through the x-ray machine, with a temporary wooden replacement available for use by those who are able to walk through the metal detector.
 Wheelchairs will be physically checked by a security agent including a swab being taken to test for illegal substances.

-There are increased security measures in place at all UK airports, so it’s best to allow plenty of time for security checks.
-All your hand baggage will need to be screened and you will be asked to pass through a security archway.
+All hand baggage will need to be screened and you will be asked to pass through a security archway.